czsmith/GDO/README.md

 A "No Power" state is created if we find that both motor opening and motor closing inputs are low.
 Clearly, when the GDO is powered, at least one of these has to be high.
 If both are low, the conclusing we can draw is that the GDO ispowered off (or disconnected).
 Of course, this only works if the GDO board is powered via USB.

 ### DoorState Cover Sensor
-The doorstate sensor uses the feedback cover pattern.
+The doorstate sensor uses the feedback template cover.
 This provides comprehensive logic to track open, opening, closed, closing and stopped states.
 Provided with the door open time and door close time, it also reports door position between 0 and 100%.
 This sensor provides all the logic.

 In addition, the cover feedback sensor provides triggers for "open", "close" and "stop" operations.
 Of course, this GDO doesn't have commands like that (unlike commercial door openers).
 So for each of these actions, the current state of the world is checked and there is conditional code to implement each command by pressing the door button as needed to achieve the open, close or stop action.
 (Naturally, these are done only if the doorbutton_enable switch is enabled.)